ome/bioformats/docs/sphinx/formats/leica-lif.rst

 **Please note that while we have specification documents for this format, we are not able to distribute them to third parties.**

+Additional options are available for reading this format type, see doc link for information.

 LAS stands for "Leica Application Suite".
 AF stands for "Advanced Fluorescence".